 In 2021, Finland also adopted the Finnish Africa strategy, which frames cooperation with African countries, the African Union and regional organisations, and which states SRH/FP as one of the key thematic areas.
 The strategy highlights SRHR and FP as key thematic areas where Finland intensifies the exchange of views and builds cooperation with those African stakeholders.

 Finland emphasises that the Sustainable Development Goals cannot be achieved by 2030 without fulfilling everyone's SRHR globally.
 Political and financial commitments made by the Government of Finland are reflecting the country’s strong will to enhance SRHR and sustainable development today and in the future.

 In 2019, Finland released its new Humanitarian Policy in which SRHR is one of the key priorities to concentrate humanitarian assistance.
 Finland is focusing on vulnerable groups, especially girls, women and persons with disabilities in humanitarian activities.
 In the Humanitarian Policy, Finland notes that e.g. lack of family planning (FP) in conflict areas increases inequality.

 ODA concentrates on the rights of women and girls

-Finland had a strong, progressive voice in the Agenda 2030 process in support of human rights and gender equality, including FP.
-Finland wants to profile itself as a champion in gender and SRH/FP issues.
+Finland had a strong, progressive voice in the 2030 Agenda process in support of human rights and gender equality, including FP.
+Women’s and girls’ rights and gender equality continue being main priorities in Finland’s development cooperation.

-- Government Report on Development Policy 2016, summary
+- Report on Development Policy Extending Across Parliamentary Terms

 - European Institutions